marcuspollio/FreeCAD-website/README.md

 All download information for the current stable version and future new release you may add is stored in the front matter of release notes pages in `content/releases`.
 The download box on top of the download page uses the latest release notes page info.

-To create a new release, use the following Front Matter :
+To create a new release, use the following Front Matter:

 ```yaml
 ---